rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

 # Travel

-Counselors are expected to arrive at our dormitory in Columbus
+Counselors need to arrive at our dormitory in Columbus
 <b>before noon on Saturday, June 22</b>.

 - FLYING to the Columbus Airport (CMH):  Ross staff members will